django/deps/draft/0101-release-process.rst

   above.
 There is no determination needed, and so the requirement for the technical board to do so introduces artificial busy-work.
-* Whilst the technical board can raise a flag if necessary, in the normal case, releases procede automatically, on-schedule, unless there is a specific reason, such as an open release blocker, for them not to.
+* Whilst the technical board can raise a flag if necessary, in the normal case, releases proceed automatically, on-schedule, unless there is a specific reason, such as an open release blocker, for them not to.
 The introduction of the requirement for an approval vote before release introduces a risk of a release not occurring for a procedural failing if a vote, under DEP10's quite strict voting procedures, is not successfully held.
 * Releasing a major version of Django is an extremely stressful activity.
 It already has many moving parts.
-It takes the full effort of the Releaser on-hand, likely with assistance from other Releasers, to do everything correctly.
+It takes the full effort of the release manager on-hand, likely with assistance from other Releasers, to do everything correctly.
 Adding the requirement to ensure that a technical board vote is held, when this is in-truth merely rubber-stamping the release, is an unnecessary extra burden.

-In a utopian world where technical board members had the time and capacity to be more directly involved in the day-to-day development of Django, these last two points concerning the vote-to-release flow would perhaps be minimised.
+In a perfect world where technical board members had the time and capacity to be more directly involved in the day-to-day development of Django, these last two points concerning the vote-to-release flow would perhaps be minimised.
 That's not our world, however.
 Even if it were though, the correct procedure is